 Install phpMyBackupPro on CentOS 6

 Step 1.
-First, Install Apache and latest PHP version on your server.
+First, Install Apache and the latest PHP version on your server.

 Step 2.
 Download the latest stable release of phpMyBackupPro.